Skip to content

 Who are the SRPs for?

-The SRPs are for those children with speech, language, communication needs and/or autism, who don't need a special school, but they need additional support so that they can access learning in a mainstream school.
+The SRPs are currently for those children with speech, language, communication needs and/or autism, who don't need a special school, but they need additional support so that they can access learning in a mainstream school.

 • a developmental language disorder and / or a severe motor speech disorder (developmental verbal dyspraxia)